mosip/kattu/docs/gradlew-sonar-analysis-readme.md

 This workflow requires the following secrets to be set in your GitHub repository:
 - `SONAR_TOKEN`: The authentication token for accessing SonarQube.
-- `SONAR_ORGANIZATION`: The organization name on SonarQube.
+- `ORG-KEY`: The organization name on SonarCloud.
 - `SLACK_WEBHOOK_URL`: The URL for sending Slack notifications.

 ## Example Usage